Python module

 # Create an object representing how Jupiter would appear in a 50x50 pixel image

-# taken by JWST at a specific time
+# taken from Earth at a specific time

 body.set_disc_params(x0=25, y0=25, r0=20)